MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/unifiedlabelingclient-version-release-history.md

 This client is replacing the Azure Information Protection client (classic).
 To compare features and functionality with the classic client, see [Compare the the labeling clients for Windows computers](use-client.md#compare-the-labeling-clients-for-windows-computers).

-## Version 2.8.9.0 (Public preview)
+## Version TBD (Public preview)

-Unified labeling scanner and client version 2.8.9.0
+Unified labeling scanner and client version TBD

 **Release** 12/16/2020